EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 <b>contentTypeAction</b>
 Content-type action types.
 (BLOCK | LOG | NONE)

+<b>inspectContentTypes</b>
+Inspection content types associated with this profile

 <b>startURL</b>
 A regular expression that designates a URL on the Start URL list.